Converting Training for Online Learning

 This self-paced course offers options and considerations to help you convert your current classroom-based training to a virtual setting with options for self-study, live online sessions, and blended learning.
 The virtual setting can provide a rich, educational experience for your learners; and this course helps you consider the best option for your situation.

-The course is based on expertise of IFC’s instructional design specialists and industry best practices in moving classroom-based training to the virtual environment.
+The course is based on the expertise of IFC’s instructional design specialists and industry best practices in moving classroom-based training to the virtual environment.
 It answers the following questions about converting to virtual training:

 • Why should you convert?